 Thailand never fails to amaze its thousands of visitors with the most vibrant festivals that are sure to delight them by offering glimpses into the heritage and traditions of the country.
+Each month offers an exciting opportunity to be a part of these festivals.
 From kids to adults and old-aged people, locals have the time of their lives during these festivities.
 Considered to be one of the best ways to relish a memorable time in what is already known as an incredible country, these festivals in Thailand are the most popular ones to be a part of.

 Location: Dan Sai Town

 Thailand Holiday Packages On TravelTriangle

 Experience thrilling adventure sports, enjoy Thai cuisines, or pamper yourself with a relaxing spa.
 Book Thailand holiday packages on TravelTriangle and enjoy the beauty of the beaches of Krabi, Phuket, and Ko Samui.

 2. Songkran Festival (Water Festival)